-Let us examine in detail the anonymous author&#8217;s objections.
+Let us examine in detail the anonymous author's objections.
 Alas! all here is sophistry.
 He asks when the apostasy begins.
-Well! we will say with him that the germ of it existed at the epoch which is spoken of in these terms, &#8220;The mystery of iniquity doth already work,&#8221; @2 Thessalonians 2:7.
+Well! we will say with him that the germ of it existed at the epoch which is spoken of in these terms, "The mystery of iniquity doth already work," @2 Thessalonians 1: 7.
 After that epoch, says he, the apostle desired there should be deacons.
 Then our author lets us see that the Church was in a bad moral state in

-| This is to contradict himself; for he insists here on the preservation of the institution.
+¦ This is to contradict himself; for he insists here on the preservation of the institution.
 The fact is that the institution exists no longer.
-But we may use the word &#8220;preserve &#8220;in an equivocal manner, because the institution is mentioned in the Bible, which is of everlasting authority.
+But we may use the word "preserve" in an equivocal manner, because the institution is mentioned in the Bible, which is of everlasting authority.
 In fact, that of which the Bible speaks, exists no longer.
 There cannot be a better proof, than that the anonymous author is compelled at this time to establish it anew.

 {202}

-many respects when the apostle directs Timothy and Titus to set up deacons.| Be it so.
-He asks in consequence, &#8220;How does this same disorder impose upon us at this day the obligation of putting aside this institution?&#8221; Finally, he adds, as to the setting up elders, &#8220;This state of failure does not dispense with our duty of preserving them in our turn.&#8221;
+many respects when the apostle directs Timothy and Titus to set up deacons¦.
+Be it so.
+He asks in consequence, "How does this same disorder impose upon us at this day the obligation of putting aside this institution?"
+Finally, he adds, as to the setting up elders, "This state of failure does not dispense with our duty of preserving them in our turn."

 What an argument!
 The faithful are in a sad state.
 Officers have been established to reduce it to order.
 That is the reason why, when officers, having possessed themselves of the rights of the sovereign, have become the source and instruments of disorder, it is needful to keep them.
 That is a convincing argument!
 Also the anonymous author must *change totally what Foulquier said*!
 He makes him say that this institution puts us under the power of Satan, because we live in a dispensation in a state of failure.
 Foulquier said, *If the institution itself* is under the power of Satan, in that case to retain it, would be to put ourselves under that power.
 To maintain the institution when it was a barrier against corruption, or to maintain it when it became the source, the power, and the expression of it, these are two very different things.
 But that is not yet all.

-They wish not to give up the establishment of elders,, and to maintain it in its turn.
+They wish not to give up the establishment of elders, and to maintain it in its turn.
 Ah!
 I ask, What is it that the anonymous author retains at Geneva?
 Are elders established?
 Where is the institution so dear to him?
 It has no existence, and, according to him, it is centuries since it ceased to exist.
 The test consists then not in maintaining but in re-establishing it, in creating it anew.
 On the other hand, there cannot be any question of giving it up; we cannot give up that which has no existence.
 There is nothing then which we can give up.

 This institution is not then to be maintained but to be produced anew.
 Our author thinks that his colleagues and he have enough creative energy to do that which the apostles did in the Church.